 4. What is data ingestion & data processing?

 Data ingestion is gathering data from external sources and transforming it into a format that a data processing system can use.
-Data ingestion can either be in real-time or batch mode.
+It can be in real-time or batch mode.

 Data processing is the transformation of raw data into structured and valuable information.
 It can include statistical analyses, machine learning algorithms, and other processes that produce insights from data.